What Is Commissioning?

-The American Society of Heating, Refrigerating, and Air-conditioning (ASHRAE) Standard 202-2013 defines commissioning (Cx) as "a quality-focused process for enhancing the delivery of a project.
-The approach focuses upon verifying and documenting that all the commissioned systems and assemblies are planned, designed, installed, tested, operated, and maintained to meet the Owner's Project Requirements.
-The commissioning activities and documents provide the plans, procedures, and project records required to create sustainable, high-quality buildings.”
+The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) Standard 202-2013 defines commissioning (Cx) as “a quality-focused process for enhancing the delivery of a project.”
+It verifies and documents that all commissioned systems and assemblies are planned, designed, installed, tested, operated, and maintained to meet the Owner's Project Requirements (OPR).Put simply, commissioning aligns teams, resources, and timelines to the owner's requirements to deliver a functional, compliant, and energy-efficient building.
+In a nutshell, commissioning aims to achieve First Time Quality.

 Check out FTQ360's Commissioning Demo: